 Below: The wiry stems tend to sprawl and are covered with fine hair as are the leaves which presents the "silvery" appearance.
 Leaves are sessile and partially clasping.

-Below: The flowers have 15 to 30 lavender to pale blue fertile ray florets per flower head which surround the central disc of numerous disc florets.
+Below: The flowers have 15 to 30 lilac to pale blue fertile ray florets per flower head which surround the central disc of numerous disc florets.
 The floral array is a small cluster of flowers in open panicle form.

 Silky Aster was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 The plant is native to many counties in Minnesota except in the NE quadrant with scattered exceptions elsewhere.
 In North America it is found only in the Central Plains states of Ohio on the east and the Dakotas on the west and south to Texas.
 In Canada it is known from Manitoba and Ontario, where they are considered rare and endangered.
 There are twenty-four species just of Symphyotrichum listed by the DNR and the U of M Herbarium as being found in Minnesota, some with several subspecies.